StatCan/aaw-security-proposal/07-kubeflow.md

 Therefore, for Jupyter Notebooks to be used with Protected B data:

 > **Recommendation KF-NB-01**: The download functionality be disabled
 > in the Jupyter Notebooks environment, if possible.
+Assuming this
+> functionality is provided by means of a URL, then the URL can
+> be restricted using Istio.

 > **Recommendation KF-NB-02**: The copy/paste functionality be disabled
 > in the Jupyter Notebooks environment, if possible.